-- Inclusion - Social Justice - · Community Building and Empowerment - Mentoring - · OMA Mentor Program: Open to all students regardless of social identity - Urban Male Initiative: Open to historically underrepresented Black and Latino Males - Shades: A Black & Latina Women's Collective Mentoring Program - Scholarly Endeavors - The DiverCity Urban Food Project encourages research and scholarship at both the undergraduate and graduate levels.
-The program examines food, consumption and it's availability throughout New York City, but more particularly, in underserved communities.
-Two ongoing research initiatives are the NYC Greenmarkets Project and the Urban Farms Project.
+- · Social Justice - Annual Dr. Martin Luther King Lecture & Reception Series - Annual Social Justice-in-Action Lecture Series - · Civic Engagement - Volunteer or intern at the New Roots Community Farm in the South Bronx and learn of the importance of community farms in underserved neighborhoods. - Community Building and Empowerment - Quarterly Community Forums on Diversity-Related Issue/Concerns - Mentoring - · OMA Mentor Program: Open to all students regardless of social identity - · Urban Male Initiative: Open to historically underrepresented Black and Latino Males - Shades: Wo/men of Color Collective - Scholarly Endeavors - The DiverCity Urban Food Project encourages research and scholarship at both the undergraduate level.
+The program examines food, consumption and it's availability throughout New York City, but more particularly, in underserved communities. - Beyond the Skyline: Domestic Travel Program - A one week civic engagement and travel program that examines cross-cultural social justice and diversity concerns throughout different geographic locales that include: South Carolina, Puerto Rico, Louisiana, New Mexico and Hawaii.